j2commerce/guide/getting-started/technical-requirements.md

 ## Server Requirements <a id="server-requirements"></a>

-Technical requirements for J2Store:
+Technical requirements for J2Store 4:

-* PHP 5.5 or greater
+* PHP 7.2.5 or greater - we recommend 8.2
-* MySQL 5 or greater
+* MySQL 5.6 or greater - we recommend 8.0
-* Joomla 3.3.x or greater
+* Joomla 4 or 5
 * CURL and JSON modules enabled

 Thats it !

 ## Joomla Requirements <a id="joomla-requirements"></a>

-Make sure you check these [minimum requirements for Joomla](https://docs.joomla.org/Technical_requirements)
+Make sure you check these [minimum requirements for Joomla](https://manual.joomla.org/docs/next/get-started/technical-requirements/)